-The Master's in Teaching Foreign Languages (TFL) is a 40-unit program that can be completed in three or four semesters.
+The Master’s in Teaching Foreign Languages (TFL) is a 42-unit program that can be completed in three semesters.
 The course work prepares graduates to be leaders in language education and foreign language teaching.

 |Duration||Start Dates||Accelerated Programs||Credits||Thesis or Practicum||Language Competency||Program Chair|

 |Three semesters, full time||August||Three Semesters (30-32 credits allowing flexibility to add electives or a specialization)||42||Practicum capstone and applied linguistics capstone||Required||Lynn Goldstein, EdD|

 Core Course Work